The Fluffy Jackets - In Memoriam - Manny Charlton.

 In loving memory: On the remainding part of this webpage, I will add pictures, music and videos in order to honor the memory of our dear friend.
 The objective is to have a place to visit for quiet complementation and rememberance.
 May this page be a place of solace for people, fans, musicians, family and friends who want to remember Manny Charlton and his life.

 The news of Manny Charlton's passing at the age of 80 was confirmed by his grandson, Jamie Charlton, who shared this photo on social media with the caption "RIP Grandad".
 The photo shows (L-R) Manny Charlton, Tony Charlton and Jamie Charlton.
-The picture was taken 12 March 2017 outside P J Molloys pub in Dunfermline after we had attended The Manny Charlton Band homecoming concert (feat.
+The above picture was taken 12 March 2017 outside P J Molloys pub in Dunfermline after we had attended The Manny Charlton Band homecoming concert (feat.
 Linton Osborne).
 This turned out to be the last time Manny performed in his hometown.
+Sadly, Manny's son Tony preceeded him in death six months.

 The last picture I have of Manny Charlton, March 2022, sitting in the Madmento Studio, in Cordoba, Spain.
 I was always impressed whenever we were in the studio - not only by his incredible guitar-skills - but the knowledge he had about production techniques, mixing or even the very latest software plugins! *